 Note Importantly, "zero overhead" is not claiming zero cost - of course using something always incurs some cost.
-Rather, C++'s zero-overhead principle has always meant that (a) "you don't pay for what you don't use" and (b) "when you do use it you can't [reasonably] write it more efficiently by hand."
+Rather, C++'s zero-overhead principle has always meant that (a) "if you don't use it you don't pay for it" and (b) "if you do use it you can't [reasonably] write it more efficiently by hand."